Central Synagogue offers a holistic program for anyone considering conversion to Judaism.

 Conversion is a personal decision and journey; therefore, the process will differ for each candidate.
 We are here to facilitate every aspect of conversion for you—academic, pastoral, and communal—and we enthusiastically welcome you into our community.

-1. Initial meeting with Rabbi Rubin, our Director of Conversion Studies
+1. Initial meeting with Rabbi Rubin, our Director, Center for Exploring Judaism

 In this introductory meeting, we will discuss your background and interest in Judaism, and do our best to ascertain whether our program may be a good fit for you.